HIGHLY EXPERIENCED

 Alysia Leon earned her M.A. in archaeology from Southern Illinois University of Carbondale.
 Alysia has over a decade of experience on all phases of archaeological investigations throughout the United States and Latin America with extensive work in federal NHPA Compliance.
 Her archaeological interests include mortuary archaeology, ancestral veneration, and agricultural subsistence practices.

-Ross is an Afghanistan war veteran who served as an infantryman in the US Army.
-He received his B.A. and M.A. in Anthropology from the University of Alabama at Birmingham.
+Ross Butz is an Afghanistan war veteran who served as an infantryman in the US Army.
+He received his B.A. and M.A. in anthropology from the University of Alabama at Birmingham.
 Ross has experience working on CRM projects in Alabama, Arkansas, Georgia, Louisiana, Mississippi, Tennessee, and Virginia.
 His regional areas of interest include the Tennessee River Valley and the northern Gulf Coastal Plain.
 His topical areas of interest include Mississippian archaeology, social organization, geoarchaeology, lithic technology, political economy, and the history of archaeology.

-James Roncki B.A. | Field Director
+James Roncki, B.A. | Field Director

 James Roncki earned his B.A. in anthropology from the University of Tennessee, Knoxville.
 He serves as a field director for TVAR.
 James has worked on archaeological projects of various phases across the southeastern United States.

-Keenan Drake, B.A. | Field Supervisor
+Zachary Hannigan, B.A. | Field Director

 Jonah Vitollo | Field Supervisor